sherifButt/adv-web-scraper-api/memory-bank/progress.md

 - Job status updates track generation/testing/fixing stages.
 - **Cost tracking implemented**: Worker accumulates cost, stores it with the result, and the job status API returns it.
 - Placeholder costs added for `gpt-4.1-mini`.
+- **Interaction Hints**: Added optional `interactionHints` to API request and integrated into worker, service, and prompt generation to guide AI for dynamic content.

 ## What's Left to Build